Relationships are everything. People are trusting you with their inner lives and dreams. Be authentic, or you won’t last long.

 Along that road, I began writing non-fiction books to accompany my research, training and professional speaking.

-Ten years ago, I began coaching other authors on how to write their own non-fiction books.
+Ten years ago, I began coaching other authors on how to write a nonfiction book.
 My motivation was to help them achieve their goals quickly and to save them the time, frustration and money that I spent on my own author journey.

 What was your biggest challenge as a coach?